-The Portable Netbooks and iPads have expanded our ability to deliver an ICT curriculum immeasurably and also to use ICT to support all curriculum areas.
+The Portable Netbooks, Chrome devices and iPads have expanded our ability to deliver an ICT curriculum immeasurably and also to use ICT to support all curriculum areas.

-I believe that we have an outstanding school.
+I believe that we have a good school.
 The pupils are taught so well and they make very pleasing progress.
 They are keen to engage, are polite, and share an understanding of their own responsibility to learn.
 The teachers are committed to raising standards, well supported by all staff.

-The governors too are well informed, keen to be actively involved and willing to share their skills and attributes.
-Our Federation with The Cathedral School of St Mary - Mary of the Cross Federation - continues to grow as we support one another.
+The new governors too are well informed, keen to be actively involved and willing to share their skills and attributes.
 The administration of the school is effective and the financial management allows us to be creative and purposeful.
 Many who enter the school comment on our ethos as we work together in a caring, happy environment.
 Long may we continue to act justly, love tenderly and walk humbly with our God.